 There are many reasons why a cat may meow at the door, but teaching them not to do this is relatively simple.
 Rewarding your cat for good behavior, spending some quality time with them, or simply installing a cat door should usually solve the problem, but there may be rare cases where you need to get your cat checked with a vet to rule out any health problems.

-- 1 The 8 Tricks to Teach Your Cat Not to Meow to Go Outside
+- The 8 Ways to Teach Your Cat Not to Meow to Go Outside